ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : int = 21
 ```

+A local definition may shadow any previous definition.
+Inner shadowing is limited to the local definition's scope.
+Therefore, anything written after will still take the previous definition, as shown above.
 Here, the value of `i` hasn't changed.
 It's still `21`, as defined in the first expression.
 The second expression binds `i` locally, inside `i * 2`, not globally.

 A name-value pair in a local expression *shadows* a binding with the same name in the global environment.
 In other words, the local binding temporarily hides the global one, making it inaccessible, but it doesn't change it.